ablyamitsaini/ewheelers_V9.1.1/readme.txt

     -> 030918 - Getting error on shop policy page
-    -> 030864 - Special price is not getting added for product which one having future date -> 030862 - Special Price & Volume Discount list label updated
+    -> 030864 - Special price is not getting added for product which one having future date -> 030862 - Special Price & Volume Discount list label updated -> 030850 - In Special Price & Volume Discount listing, search by seller option should be there.

 New Features :
 	> Task - 64235 - Collection Image management for Mobile Application in admin.